Conscious sedation is an option to reduce dental patient anxiety. It can be performed with either oral or IV administration routes.

 Yes, since sedation also lowers the gag response, patients who normally cannot have hands in their mouth are able to complete their dental work.

-Will I need a driver?
+Will I need a driver after my procedure?

 Yes.
 A driver and arrangements will be needed to ensure safe arrival and departure from the office.

 How much does it cost to be sedated at the clinic?

 Cost depends on the length of the procedure and is typically a fraction of what a hospital would charge for an anesthesia procedure.
 In addition, sedation is often covered by your insurance